Jack Howell (baseball)

 Jack Robert Howell (born August 18, 1961) is an American former professional baseball third baseman.
 He made his Major League Baseball (MLB) debut on May 20, 1985, with the California Angels, and played his final game on July 17, 1999, with the Houston Astros.
+He was previously the manager of the Tri-City Dust Devils.

 Early life

 Howell was born and raised in Tucson, Arizona.
 He attended Pima Community College and then the University of Arizona, where he played baseball for the Arizona Wildcats.